CryptoDevWill/twitter-v2-simple/README.md

 const liked = await twitter.like('1580661436132757506')
 console.log(liked)
 ```
-Returns a boolean like object with the value of true or false.
+Returns a boolean liked object with the value of true or false.
 ```js
 { liked: true }
 ```